frontsunriver/auth-keep-ORM/README.md

 * webpack - builds the client-side portion of our app out of various assets, dependencies, and modules

+* Sequelize - ORM Model

 Server-Side

 * express - a node.js http server framework and interface

-* mongoose - mongoDB object modeling tool
+* mysql - mysql2 tool

 * jwt-simple - we use this module's encode method to create our JSON Web Tokens (JWTs)